rjwall2/Recipe-Wrangler/README.md

 collection

-- As a user, I want to be able to filter the recipes in my personal collection by inclusion and/or exclusion of ingredients
+- As a user, I want to be able to filter the recipes in my personal collection by exclusion of ingredients

 - As a user I want to be able to filter the recipes in my personal collection by diet